curiousest/curiousest.github.io/_drafts/tabum/1-3-1-department-of-life.md

 [too jumpy up to professor explaining cells.
 Hard to get into the story.]
 [*Nat: I think the jumpiness is partly caused by the absence of context.
 You get into good detail of the "organism" of the building, but we have no idea where the building is, what else is around, how it feels to be Dan in that moment in front of the building.
 Is it daytime?
 Is it sunny?
 Are the concrete wallskin caressed by a warm summer wind?
 Why is Dan there?
 Why is the building not just an inanimate object, but a transmitter of human data and something one can wear?
 Setting the scene would help, along with adding some familiar feelings to transport the reader*]

 Dan stood outside my building.
 Tower-bunker.
-It stood seven stories above ground and a couple below.
-A brutalist architecture of one substance - grainy concrete.
+It stood seven stories above ground and a couple below, looking like a supermassive grey brick standing up in the dirt.
+Brutalist architecture of one substance - grainy concrete.
 Concrete up and concrete down, concrete inside and concrete out, concrete of mind and concrete of spirit (although the one-substance building didn't believe in spirit).
 All over, the same colour and consistency - meaningless solid grey goo.
 A hard fur.
 But every thing needs a "not this thing", otherwise that thing becomes a nothing kind of everything - everynothing.
 So the one contrast to concrete continuum was absence of concrete - cut-out cubic caverns.
-Caves with windowvalves and doorvalves to someplace deeper in meaning.
+Windowvalves and doorvalves dotted the side of the building to someplace deeper in meaning.

 Dan was standing outside in his work clothes, not yet wearing a room.
-He went into a cave at the bottom corner of the building towards a doorvalve.
-Through the doorvalve to penetrate the first layer of building-monoid wallskin.
-Inside, Dan wore a ten-meter-squared room with stairs and an elevator to the side.
+He went into a doorvalve at the bottom corner of the building, penetrating the first layer of building-monoid wallskin.
+This building stood so still, letting Dan pass through its wallskin and roam around, so fluid.
+A human cell, carrying data and maybe something more.
+Inside, Dan wore a ten-meter-squared room with a large staircase and an elevator to the side.
 It felt nice to wear any room over his work clothes, but this one was rather plain, and he was sure there were more suitable rooms to try on in this building.
-He peeked over the edge and saw the stairs go endlessly up and a couple stories down.
-One of many spinal-column staircases.
+He peeked over the edge of the staircase and saw the stairs go endlessly up and a couple stories down.
+One of four identical spinal-column staircases in the building.
 A sign on the wall "µ-σ/2", indicated the current level was half a standard deviation below the mean.
-Wallskin made of the same grainy concrete.
-This building stood so still, to let Dan pass through its wallskin.
-And to roam around, so fluid.
-A human cell, carrying data and maybe something more.
+Dan looked at the directions, "µ+σ South-West".

 Dan ordered the elevator and stepped in.
 He wore the elevator with a snug fit - nice for a little while, but a bit too constricting for a longer stretch.
-There were two buttons: increase and decrease.
+There were two buttons: "increase" and "decrease", as well as a sign beside them "σ/2".
 He hit increase three times and waited.
 The elevator vibrated softly and began moving.
-A fist gently wrapped its fingers around the tower's spine-shaft with thumb pointed up.
+Dan's heart jumped a little.
+Something wrong here?
+No - just an elevator.
+A ten-meter-tall fist was attached at the wrist joint to the outside of the elevator.
+The fist gently wrapped its fingers around the tower's spine-shaft with thumb pointed up.
 Palm resting against the side of the spine, fingers wrapped around the narrow points between vertebrates.
 Thumb fleshy like a cherry tomato.
 Fleshy thumb pad pressing carefully into the next spinal vertebrate.
 Vertebrate like a grape-disc.
 Thumb pressing down to gain the elevator elevation, then fingers tight again so thumb can reach the next vertebrate.
 A relaxing, vulnerable feeling, this spinal massage.
 Vertebrate by vertebrate.
 Up one, soft thumbpress, fingers let go and regrip one vertebrate higher.
 And again.
 Extend, tap, press-lift, tap-tap-tap-tap.
 And again.
-[this paragraph]
-[make it a bit more obvious, where this is going] [tighter, smoother transitions.
-Poetry flow]
+Dan had a feeling of jamais-vu, like he'd never had this experience before.
+Strange.
+It was just an elevator, he'd done this hundreds of times before.

 Many vertebrates higher, the elevator shook as pleasure echoed down the building spineshaft.
 A job well done.
 Human-signal delivered, slow and dense data packet, tolerable bandwidth.
 The elevator door opened.
-It was an identical staircase room to where Dan was just before, but with the symbol "µ+σ" on the wall, a standard deviation above the mean.
-He penetrated the layer of wallskin through the doorvalve to more hallways.
-He was at a corner again, identical to the hallways of the floor below.
+It was an identical staircase room to where Dan had just been, but with the symbol "µ+σ" on the wall, a standard deviation above the mean.
+He penetrated the second layer of wallskin through the doorvalve, and found himself at a corner of hallways going far away in each direction.

-He looked at the directions again. "µ+σ South-West".
+He looked at the directions again, "µ+σ South-West".
 So he was looking for "SW".
 He walked a bit to the right hallway and checked the first door on the left: µ+σSSE.
 He went back to the corner and down the left hall. µ+σSSW on the right and just down the hall, µ+σSW on the left.
 Dan went to the doorvalve and through the third layer of monoid wallskin protecting an organ.
 Inside was a lecture hall.
 Putting on this room, Dan felt it to wear rather formal, but well-worn and functional.
 He found a seat somewhere in the middle and waited for his first day of work to start.

 ---